eralddavid/eralddavid.github.io/essays/shape_of_the_data_engineering.md

 >
 > I mean, we only do batch right now, because it’s an artificial distinction that we have to do because of technical limitations, right So you time bound your data, but in essence, all data is actually unbounded.
 And so the closer you can get to sort of this organic feel with data and events just sort of happening as they happen, like, you know, the rest of the world operates, you know, like the actual, you know, world and universe is real time.
 It’s all event driven.
 Humans are the only ones that seem to batch things up.

+I have a hard time figuring out the good analogy to think about this information.
+That's where Claude provide this witty response.

+"Here's the thing about time in data: we batch things up because that's how our tools work, not because that's how the world works.
+It's like taking a video and turning it into a slideshow because that's all our projector can handle.
+But now, (theoretically speaking) we're finally getting projectors that can show the whole movie, and **suddenly everyone's realizing that maybe we didn't need slideshows** after all."

+I agree.
+Maybe we didn't need slideshows after all.

-A hallmark of a good source for identifying the skill tree in a domain is when experts casually drop papers/articles that interest them.
+To close this notes: A hallmark of a good source for identifying the skill tree in a domain is when experts casually drop papers/articles that interest them.
 I now know that, if I have free time, I might devote my brain power to understanding this [Dataflow Model by Google](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/43864.pdf).

-So reading this podcast was really useful for me.
+So, weekend well spent!